kfahn22/polar_curves/README.md

 # Polar Curves

 This repository contains a collection of p5.js sketches that utilize polar curves.
-[Shape Playground](https://github.com/kfahn22/shape_playground/blob/main/style.css)
+I have also created a sketch to explore how changing a curves parameters affect its shape.
+You can play [here](https://github.com/kfahn22/shape_playground/blob/main/style.css).

 The base code is from Dan Shiffman's [Heart Curve Coding Challenge](https://thecodingtrain.com/challenges/134-heart-curve).